Care instructions have been moved over to their own page.

 Finally, wood has grain (fibers within the wood), which are considered to be open or closed.
 If you can run your fingernail across the side surface of a finished wood product and feel no texture, it's probably close-grained, if it clicks into depressions in the wood, it's probably open-grained.
 Only close-grained woods should be used as the open grains invite bacteria and buildup.
 Examples of close grained woods are ebony and maple.
 Examples of open-grained woods are zebrawood, walnut, paduak, and mahogany.

-Some species of wood you may run across being used to manufacture hardwood body jewelry are listed here, though there are many others not commonly used that we have not mentioned.
+Some species of wood you may run across being used to manufacture hardwood body jewelry are listed here, though there are many others that have not been mentioned as they are not commonly used.

-all Guaiacum spp. also known as the "tree of life" (includes such trees as Guaiacum officinale and Guaiacum sanctum--Commoner and Holywood lignum vitae, excludes chemical derivatives).
+all Guaiacum spp. (lignum vitae, also known as the "tree of life") (includes the trees Guaiacum officinale - Commoner lignum vitae, and Guaiacum sanctum - Holywood lignum vitae)

-That's right: the tree of life is endangered.
+That's right: the tree of life is on the endangered species list.

 Sensitization due to contact with one wood may cause cross-sensitizations to other woods containing the same or related compounds, and reactions may become more severe with subsequent exposure.

 Some woods may be carcinogenic, such as red cedar and hemlock (both softwoods), and possibly beech, oak, and sassafras; some may even affect cardiac activity, such as yew (a softwood), mansonia, and greenheart.